ilpork/Vahti/README.md

 - Uses MQTT to gather measurement data from any MQTT client publishing data in specific format
 - Sends measurements and history data periodically to cloud database (currently Google Firebase)
 - Send alerts as push notifications to the mobile application, or as email to any device
-- In addition to handling pure measurement values, supports also publishing of processed values
-- Configurable using configuration file
-#### Bluetooth gateway (Vahti.BluetoothGw)
+#### Collector (Vahti.Collector)
 - Implemented with .NET Core 3.0
-- Scan Bluetooth LE devices and publish their data
+- Read data from Bluetooth LE and other type of devices, like those connected via GPIO
-- Reads manufacturer raw data from any device
-- Currently supports parsing data of [RuuviTag](https://www.ruuvi.com), but support for other devices can be added
+- Currently supports parsing data of [RuuviTag](https://www.ruuvi.com) and DHT22, but support for other devices can and will be be added
-- Configurable using configuration file
 - Uses my [BleReader.Net](https://github.com/ilpork/BleReader.Net) to read BLE data
 #### MQTT server
 - Wraps the [MQTTnet](https://github.com/chkr1011/MQTTnet) server to provide MQTT server functionality